Dear BLCF Friends,

-In the Leviticus 12, we read a portion of the law that God gave to Moses instructing that after a prescribed period following childbirth, a woman was to bring an offering of animals, usually a lamb and dove, to the priest.
+In Leviticus 12, we read a portion of the law that God gave to Moses instructing that after a prescribed period following childbirth, a woman was to bring an offering of animals, usually a lamb and dove, to the priest.
 The priest would sacrifice the lamb, as an offering to God, and the dove as an offering for sin.
 Remember, all men and women inherited sin as part of their birthright from Adam and Eve in the Garden of Eden.

 If the woman was unable to afford a lamb, then she would give a second dove for the burnt offering.

-This brings us to today’s second Scripture, from Luke 2, gives an account of how Joseph and Mary went to the temple to bring offerings to be sacrificed in accordance to the Mosaic Laws.
+This brings us to today’s second Scripture, from Luke 2, which gives an account of how Joseph and Mary went to the temple to bring offerings to be sacrificed in accordance with the Mosaic Laws.
 We note that Mary and Joseph had very modest means, as they did not offer a lamb for the burnt offering, but a second dove, instead.